stuhunter4/cars_in_movies_project/README.md

         240 cars have a sample size too small to evaluate (n<8).
         76 cars have significant strength r value >0.5 or <-0.5, while 130 have no significant correlation coefficient.

-* Using yearly sales data, this study would not being able to recommend investing in product placement in movies.
+* Using yearly sales data, this study would not being able to comment on the value of investing in product placement.
 This conclusion is as much due to the limitations and weaknesses of this research project, as it is to an absence of results.
 * Given the number of limitations, lack of precision, and inability to generalize findings, more research would need to be done on car product placement in films.
 A much better project could be designed for more meaningful findings, along the guidelines in the Future Ideas section, as one example.
 Such a project is not possible at this time, given lack of time and access to some of the data.

 ### Data Sources